Read on to learn more about how to become a psychiatrist, how much it costs, and whether it's the right path for you.

 The DO philosophy regards the body as an integrated entity and addresses the patient’s lifestyle and other factors instead of solely targeting specific symptoms.
 The courses you’ll take depend on the program, but you can expect to take courses such as:

-Many medical schools will offer psychiatry-related electives that you can pick and choose to pursue your interest areas.
+Many medical schools offer psychiatry-related electives you can pick from to pursue your interest areas.

 Your work isn’t done once you graduate from medical school.
-You’ll need to complete at least a four-year psychiatric residency before you’re ready to practice unsupervised.
+You must complete at least a four-year psychiatric residency before practicing unsupervised.

 Once you’ve completed your program, you can obtain board certification or pursue an optional fellowship in a psychiatry sub specialization.
-Fellowship lengths depend on the subspecialty (although most take one year):
+Fellowship lengths depend on the subspecialty (although most take one year).
+How long it takes to become a psychiatrist depends partly on the specialization you choose.

 Psychiatrists must get a license before they’re allowed to practice unsupervised.
-Requirements for maintaining and renewing a license vary from state to state.
+Requirements for maintaining and renewing a license vary by state.

-Becoming a psychiatrist opens the doorway to many employment opportunities, a high salary, and an excellent job outlook.
-Psychiatry comes with intrinsic rewards and value, as your job helps people improve their mental health and treats those with life-altering conditions and disorders.
+Becoming a psychiatrist opens many employment opportunities, a high salary, and an excellent job outlook.
+Psychiatry is rewarding; your job helps people improve their mental health and treats those with life-altering conditions.

 Psychiatry can have its challenges, one of which may be finances.
-A study by the Association of American Medical Colleges (AAMC) concluded that 73% of students graduate medical school with debt.
+A study by the Association of American Medical Colleges (AAMC) concluded that 73% of students graduate from med school with debt.
 The median debt of students was $200,000.

-That number makes more sense considering that the average four-year cost of public medical school is $250,222 and $330,180 for private school.
-We’ll break down the cost of medical school, including tuition, location (living on campus or commuting), and others:
+That number makes more sense considering the average four-year cost of public medical school is $250,222 and $330,180 for private school.
+We’ll break down the cost of medical school, including tuition, location, and others:

 These factors can influence how expensive the education needed to become a psychiatrist is.

-The Bureau of Labor Statistics (BLS) projected 12.5% employment growth for psychiatrists between 2020 and 2030.
-Compared to the national average of 7% employment growth, the job outlook of a psychiatrist is quite good.
+The Bureau of Labor Statistics (BLS) projected 8.7% employment growth for psychiatrists between 2021 and 2031, higher than the national average.
+As such, the job outlook of a psychiatrist is quite good.

 To find out if psychiatry is right for you, check out this chart: